Victorcorcos/logo-removal/README.md

    - White pixels (255) indicate areas to remove, black (0) is preserved

 3. **Inpainting Phase**
-   - LaMa inpainting model analyzes the surrounding context
+   - IOPaint inpainting model (MAT or LaMa) analyzes the surrounding context
    - Intelligently fills in the masked region
    - Seamlessly blends the inpainted area with the original image